incoresemi/riscv-opcodes/README.md

 file-naming policy and location is as mentioned below:

 1. `rv_x` - contains instructions common within the 32-bit and 64-bit modes of extension X.
-2. `rv32_x` - contains instructions present in rv32x only (absent in rv64x eg. brev8)
+2. `rv32_x` - contains instructions present in rv32x only (absent in rv64x e.g.. brev8)
-3. `rv64_x` - contains instructions present in rv64x only (absent in rv32x, eg. addw)
+3. `rv64_x` - contains instructions present in rv64x only (absent in rv32x, e.g. addw)
 4. `rv_x_y` - contains instructions when both extension X and Y are available/enabled.
 It is recommended to follow canonical ordering for such file names as specified by the spec.
 5. `unratified` - this directory will also contain files similar to the above policies, but will correspond to instructions which have not yet been ratified.